• Skip to primary navigation

 Does this recipe taste cheesy?

-While this dish looks cheesy, don't let the photos mislead you.
-The sauce tastes just like butternut squash with sage, thyme, and nutmeg.
+While this dish looks cheesy, the sauce tastes just like butternut squash with sage, thyme, and nutmeg.
 It has a nutty flavor and creamy texture, but does not taste cheesy (other than the parmesan garnish on top).
 If you're looking for a cheesy pasta recipe, try my stovetop mac and cheese.

 I don't like squash, will I like this recipe?